ss-invention/IT-Networking-Projects/Project-1/README.md

       Approximate round trip times in milli-seconds:
           Minimum = 8ms, Maximum = 40ms, Average = 22ms

+Here, Verification is done and fulfills our requirements.

 ## Conclusion

 This project successfully sets up a small business network with VLANs, wireless connectivity, DHCP, and inter-VLAN communication.
 The network is scalable and can be expanded with additional features as needed.